enthought/traits/docs/source/traits_user_manual/listening.rst

 **on_trait_change** is an older method for setting up change notifications.
 It has several design flaws and limitations.
 A newer mechanism **observe** is introduced for overcoming them.
-See :ref:`observe-notification` for details.
+See :ref:`observe-notification` for details and for how to migrate.

-The following sections document the usage of **on_trait_change** for supporting existing projects using this mechanism.

 Change notifications can be set up with **on_trait_change** in several ways: